Axi-Majoron : One-shot solution to most of the big puzzles of particle cosmology: The Model

-In the theory characterized by the action in \eqs{eq:S-G}{eq:S-M}, Planck scale is determined by the sum of the VEVs of all scalar fields.
-The sum, however, should be dominated by the VEV of $\chi$, since the other fields are supposed to have much smaller VEVs at low energy.
+In the theory characterized by the action in \eqs{eq:S-G}{eq:S-M}, Planck scale at low energy is determined dominantly by the vacuum expectation value (VEV) of $\chi$, since $\xi_\alpha |\varphi_{\alpha,0}|^2 \ll M_{\rm P}^2$ for $\varphi_\alpha \neq \chi$ is expected.
+It is then given by \beq M_{\rm P} \equiv \mathcal{F}_0^{1/2} \simeq \xi_\chi^{1/2} \chi_0 \simeq 2.44 \times 10^{18} {\rm GeV} \ , \eeq where the subscript `$_0$' stands for the low energy VEV of the associated quantity.
 The determination of Planck scale implies breaking of scale-invariance.
 Since there are no explicit symmetry-breaking terms, this should be achieved by spontaneous symmetry-breaking.
 In Ref.~\cite{Ferreira:2016wem}, it was shown that Planck scale can emerge naturally in scale-invariant theories even without CW-type dimensional transmutation.
 This is due to the fact that the conserved scale-current has a kernel which eventually settles down to a constant after some general expansion in a very early epoch, at least well before the last about $60$ inflationary $e$-folds.
 Scale-anomaly can compromise this picture, but it was shown that, once the renormalization scale, which usually appears as a dimensionful parameter, is replaced by a field, scale symmetry becomes exact, and the existence of a constant kernel remains valid \cite{Ferreira:2018itt}.
-The constant value of the kernel defines an ellipse in the multi-dimensional scalar-field space \footnote{ Quantum effects on $\xi_i$ can change the elliptic configuration \cite{Ferreira:2016wem}, but the impact on our discussion is minor.
-Hence, we ignore the effects in this work.}, and eventually determines the Planck scale at low energy, once all fields settle down to their true vacuum position.
+The constant value of the kernel defines an ellipse in the multidimensional scalar-field space \footnote{ Quantum effects on $\xi_i$ can change the elliptic configuration \cite{Ferreira:2016wem}, but the impact on our discussion is minor.
+Hence, we ignore the effects in this work.}, and eventually determines the Planck scale at low energy, once all fields settle down to their true vacuum positions.
+This whole picture is still valid even in the case nonminimal couplings depend on fields in such a way of \eq{eq:xi-alpha}.